AghaDostain/platform/projects/ngrx.io/content/guide/store/index.md

 </code-example>

 6. Create a new _Component_ named `my-counter` in the `app` folder.
 Inject the `Store` service into your component to dispatch the counter actions, and use the `select` operator to _select_ data from the state.

+Because we are using selectors to access data from the `Store` it is not necessary to provide as generic type to the `Store`.
+Previously, you would need to provide a type such as `Store<AppState>`, however, this is no longer necessary as the default `Store` provides a default generic type.

 Update the `MyCounterComponent` template with buttons to call the increment, decrement, and reset methods.
 Use the async pipe to subscribe to the _count$_ observable.